 In the meantime, BBQ Pork Cakes were a flavourful and delightful choice.
 Served with Korean BBQ sauce and some slaw, plus a sweet pickle, it was a perfect harmony of flavours.
 Our main interest for the night was the Sichuan Tsukemen - a dish unique to us.
 It came in two bowls with a much-needed spoon.
 As we shared it, the process of dipping and enjoying became more and more chaotic.
 One bowl came with fried egg noodles, plenty of chives, a raw egg, and two thick patties of short rib meat.
-These patties were beautifully dressed and just the right proportion of fat to stay juicy.
-Some steamed gai-lan (Chinese broccoli), and fermented menma (bamboo shoots) were a marvelous addition to balance off the opinionated dish, contributing a much-needed relief from the spiciness.
-Our beers were a common, fare Singaporean Tiger Lager: light and a bit hoppy, and a more local Sawdust City Stout: a fuller bodied and a better match for our meal, helping to tone down the flavour peaks.
+These patties were beautifully dressed and just of the right proportion of fat to stay juicy.
+Some steamed gai-lan (chinese broccoli) and fermented menma (bamboo shoots) were a marvelous addition to balance off the opinionated dish, contributing a much-needed relief from spiciness.
+Our beers were a common, fare Singaporean Tiger Lager: light and a bit hoppy, and a local Sawdust City Stout: a fuller bodied and better match for our meal, helping to tone down the flavour peaks.

 We finished our experience with some of their soft serve ice-cream made from cereal milk and topped with a cornflake crunch.
 It is their standard fare and they even brought it to our table to enjoy in a to-go container.
 We also shared their meringue pie dessert which was fresh and chewing with some more of that staple ice-cream, however we found this dish is often overshadowed by the soft serve - a pitty.